-The advice of the DO can also be sought if there is uncertainty as to whether a referral should be made or for example there are concerns about the staff member's conduct outside work which may raise concerns about their suitability to work with children.
-Further guidance can be found on the Cumbria SCP website How to refer a child or Allegations against staff/DO.
+The advice of the LADO can also be sought if there is uncertainty as to whether a referral should be made or for example there are concerns about the staff member's conduct outside work which may raise concerns about their suitability to work with children.
+Further guidance can be found on the Cumbria SCP website How to refer a child or Allegations against staff/LADO.

-25. The use of school premises by other organisations
+26. The use of school premises by other organisations

 Where services or activities are provided separately by another body using the school premises, the Head teacher and Governing Body will seek assurance that the organisation concerned has appropriate Policies and procedures in place with regard to safeguarding children and child protection and that other organisations/bodies have ensured that relevant safeguarding checks have been made in respect of staff and volunteers.
-We will also ensure that safeguarding requirements are included in any lease or hire agreement as a condition of use and occupation of the premises.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll We will also ensure that safeguarding requirements are included in any lease or hire agreement as a condition of use and occupation of the premises.